jansvoboda11/psr-router/README.md

 $ composer require svoboda/router
 ```

-The only requirements are PHP 7.2 and two PSR packages.
+The only requirements are PHP 7.2 and few PSR packages.

 ## Usage